shiftkey-labs/SQLCourse/Week_4/README.md

 ## Presentation for Week 4
 All the content that will be covered in the second class is present in the pdf of slides, located in the same directory (Week_4)

+## Summary
+- Subqueries are nested queries, used to get values from other tables and compare with our table.
+- Columns datatypes should match.
+- Subqueries could be used even if you don’t have foreign keys in another table.
+- Used with clauses like WHERE, FROM and HAVING